-Shannon Buhera helps families stop stressing and finally get a restful night’s sleep.
-Read what parents are saying about her on the Reviews section of her Facebook Page!
+Nights & Naps helps families stop stressing and finally get a restful night’s sleep.
+Read what parents are saying about us on the Reviews section of our Facebook Page!

 6. Make sure they are getting enough nap time during the day.
 Remember, poor daytime sleep can cause poor nighttime sleep.
 You may need to “do what you need to do” to get in those naps (car ride, stroller walk, nap in your arms).
 It’s okay to do things differently if it’s needed for a short period of time.

 7. If they sleep in their own room at home, its better for them to sleep in their own room when away when its an option.
 Look for suite hotel rooms with an extra space for that Pack N’ Play or Airbnbs with extra bedrooms or big walk-in closets.
 Of course, it’s not always going to happen!